Skip to main content

 It’s not clear why some people experience back pain while using Symbicort, although it may be from budesonide.
 During budesonide inhaler clinical trials, back pain was a commonly reported side effect, especially with higher doses.

 Symbicort isn’t expected to cause you to cough up phlegm.
-However, coughing up phlegm could be a sign of a COPD exacerbation, pneumonia, or other lung infection.
+However, coughing up phlegm could be a sign of an asthma or COPD flare-up, pneumonia, or other lung infection.
 Call your prescriber if you notice more phlegm (or if it changes color), fever, or worsening breathing.

 The bottom line